zdravkov/kendo-docs/api/javascript/data/hierarchicaldatasource.md

 ### schema.model.children `String|Object` *(default: "items")*

 DataSource object or configuration for fetching child nodes.
-Through examples of that can be found in the **Getting started** section.
+Detailed explanation of how children are fetched is found in the [HierarchicalDataSource overview help topic](http://docs.telerik.com/kendo-ui/framework/hierarchicaldatasource/overview).

-> Note that "children" is not a valid value.
+> Note that "children" cannot be used as a field name.
 The model already has a children property - the child data source.

 For static HierarchicalDataSource (local data), this field may be a `String`, indicating which field holds the nested data.